whataboutpets/minimal-mistakes/_posts/ducks/2018-04-11-can-ducks-eat-popcorn.md

 ---
 title: "Can Ducks Eat Popcorn?"
 permalink: /:categories/can-ducks-eat-popcorn.html
 excerpt: "Do you want to know if ducks can eat popcorn?
-Learn if popcorn is healthy for a duck."
+Learn if feeding popcorn is healthy for a duck."
 date: 2018-04-11
 last_modified_at: 2018-04-11
 header: